Na-Z/PS-2Net/README.md

     python main_P2/eval_s3dis.py --datafolder ./datasets/S3DIS/P2/ --test_area $Area_Index
     ```

-Note that these command just for one area (specified by `--test_area $Area_Index` option) validation.
+Note that these commands are for training and evaluating only one area (specified by `--test_area $Area_Index` option) validation.
 Please iterate `--test_area` option to obtain results on other areas.
 The final result is computed based on **6-fold cross validation**.

 ### Running experiments on ScanNet